CoderDojoSV/beginner-python/Day-1/README.md

 ##First Intro to Python

 Open Python IDLE.
 This opens the output window - we will write our code in a new file.
 Click File -> New Window.
+This will open up a new window to type Python code.

 In the new window, type this to print something: